algolia/autocomplete/packages/website/docs/reverseHighlightHit.md

 > `HighlightItemParams<THit>`

-A virtual node with the highlighted matching parts.
+Virtual nodes with the highlighted matching parts.